neu-se/galette/artifact/README.md

 # Artifact for "Dynamic Taint Tracking for Modern Java Virtual Machines"

-## Purpose

-This repository contains the artifact for the paper "Dynamic Taint Tracking for Modern Java Virtual Machines".
+The artifact for the paper "Dynamic Taint Tracking for Modern Java Virtual Machines" is available at https://doi.org/10.6084/m9.figshare.26880619.v2.
 This artifact includes the scripts needed to replicate the evaluation described in the paper, the source code for the Galette dynamic taint tracking system, and the raw experiment data analyzed in the paper.
 Due to the licensing for MirrorTaint, we were not able to include the materials necessary to